Last Updated on July 16, 2021 by Grow with Bovees

 Another massive plus to this unit is the low power setting, unlike lots of its competitors, the low power setting on the DeWalt is still extremely effective.
 This means you can save battery life, without the tool losing its cutting ability.

-Light weeds and grass will never require you to move out of the low setting.
+Light weeds and grass will never require you to move out of the low setting, so the battery loses less power.

 On the low setting, you can often get up to 1 hour of use out of one fully charged battery, which places this unit at the top when it comes to battery life.